Is Pigeon Poop Toxic? Everything You Need to Know

 Preventing the Spread of Disease

-To prevent the spread of airborne diseases such as psittacosis and salmonella from bird droppings, it is essential that cleaning professionals take necessary precautions.
+To prevent the spread of airborne diseases such as psittacosis and salmonella from Pigeon droppings, cleaning professionals must take necessary precautions.
 The HSE recommends using its ‘Assess, Control and Review’ model to limit exposure to pigeon droppings.
 During the assessment phase, cleaning professionals should identify and assess their level of risk and devise a plan to mitigate any potential hazards.
 They should also consider involving their colleagues in the planning process.

 In the second phase, cleaning professionals should take measures to prevent and control further health risks to themselves.
 This may include wearing protective gear such as gloves, masks, and goggles to avoid direct contact with the droppings.
 It is also recommended to wet down the droppings to minimize the chances of dust becoming airborne.
 Additionally, bird spikes can be used as a deterrent to prevent pigeons from roosting in the area.